 Note, the borrower defense to repayment regulations discussed herein were and are extensive and this does not attempt to discuss all the facets of any of the versions of these regulations.
-We cannot determine what effect of these regulations on out university partners or on GCE.
+We cannot determine what effect, if any, these regulations may have on out university partners or on GCE.